 Those who make use of the network and computing resources must conform at all times to the policies contained herein, as well as the regulations and guidelines of the University as specified in the Student Handbook and the various employee handbooks.
-These policies exist to safeguard the security and functionality of the campus network and all components therein.
+These policies exist to safeguard the security and functionality of the campus network and all components therein

-The Technology Resource Acceptable Use Policy is comprised of several components described below including unacceptable use, Technology User Code of Conduct, Network Use Policy, E-mail Policy, Hardware & Software Support Policy and Data Security.
-For faculty and staff members of the University should also familiarize themselves with the Laptop Usage & Liability Policy as well as the Loaner Equipment Use & Liability Policy as these additional polices may pertain to them.
+The Technology Resource Acceptable Use Policy is comprised of several components described below including unacceptable use, Technology User Code of Conduct, Network Use, Email Use, Hardware & Software Support, Data Security, and Microsoft OneDrive for Business Use.
+Additional polices that should be reviewed by faculty, staff and students include the Information Security Policy, Environmental Print Policy, Information Security, Mobile Device, Portable Equipment Usage and Liability, Unified Communications Policy, Loaner Equipment Policy as these additional polices may pertain to them.